 Unless you specify that you want a certain webbing pattern or specify top or bottom chord sizes we will most likely make adjustments to your trusses after your order them.

-When we do a truss quote, we don’t get super in-depth to make so that every joint or piece is designed in the most efficient way for our shop to build it.
-That would waste our designers time.
-We are quoting the profile of the trusses, and unless you specify otherwise, any interior webbing, chord sizes or grades, etc, is subject to change without notice during our optimization process.
-Of course the final engineer stamped sealed drawings always match the trusses we build.
+When we do a truss quote, we don’t get super in-depth to make sure every joint or piece is designed in the most efficient way for our shop to build it.
+That would waste our designers’ time.
+We are quoting the profile of the trusses, and unless you specify otherwise, interior webbing, chord sizes and grades, etc, are subject to change without notice during our optimization process.
+The final engineer-stamped sealed drawings always match the trusses we build.

 What if we need to measure to match trusses to an existing standard gable end?

 We’re always happy to help you figure out what you need.
 Most of the time, a generalized quote will be enough to get you on track with pricing.
 When you order the trusses though, we’ve got to get serious about having exact measurements so that the trusses match your existing roof.